 The demand for parking in Indian metros is seeing no signs of stopping.
 Because land resources are limited, it isn’t possible to conveniently plan parking spaces according to demand.
 Instead of increasing available parking spaces, an effective technology-based solution must be employed to optimize the use of available spaces.
 Using sensor and software, smart parking solutions can provide both parking operators and drivers with a real-time map of available spaces.

 Apart from allowing drivers to reserve spots based on their convenience, smart parking apps also make mobile payments possible.
 Not only does this save drivers time spent searching for a spot, but it also reduces environmental degradation resulting from congestion caused by parking.
-Many smart cities in India are gradually taking to technology as part of a set of interventions to solve their parking woes, an encouraging development for mobility issues in urban areas.
+Many smart cities in India are gradually taking to technology as part of a set of interventions to solve their parking woes, an encouraging development for mobility and parking issues in India’s urban areas.